Battle of Toulouse (721): Battle

-Odo returned three months later with Aquitanian, Gascon, and Frankish troops, and just as the city was about to surrender, attacked the Umayyad invasion force on June 9.
+Odo returned three months later with Aquitanian, Gascon, and Frankish troops, and just as the city was about to surrender, he attacked the Umayyad invasion force on June 9.
 The exact origin of the Frankish troops is not certain, but they may have hailed from southern Aquitanian areas, e.g., in the Lower Rhone, where naturalized Franks had settled down decades or centuries before.
-After Odo originally fled, the Umayyads became overconfident, and instead of maintaining strong outer defenses around their siege camp, and continuously scouting, did neither.
+After Odo originally fled, the Umayyads became overconfident, and instead of maintaining strong outer defenses around their siege camp and continuously scouting, they did neither.
 Thus, when Odo returned, he was able to launch an assault on the siege force, both from behind and from forces within the walls.
 The surprised Umayyads scattered with the first attack.
-Odo's forces cut down those that were resting or fled without weapons or armour.
+Odo's forces cut down those who were resting or fled without weapons or armour.

-Al-Samh ibn Malik al-Khawlani managed to get away with a fraction of his forces, but died shortly thereafter, leaving Anbasa ibn Suhaym Al-Kalbi (721–725) as governor.
-The number of soldiers who engaged in the battle has been grossly inflated to about 300,000 on Odo's side (Al-Maqqari), and a death-toll of 375,000 on the assaulting Umayyad troops.
+Al-Samh ibn Malik al-Khawlani managed to get away with a fraction of his forces but died shortly thereafter, leaving Anbasa ibn Suhaym Al-Kalbi (721–725) as governor.
+The number of soldiers who engaged in the battle has been grossly inflated to about 300,000 on Odo's side (Al-Maqqari), and a death toll of 375,000 on the assaulting Umayyad troops.
 The figures give a rough idea of the scale of the confrontation.
 In a letter to Pope Gregory II, Odo said he had killed 375,000 Saracens in one day and lost 1,500 of his men.

 A miracle is associated with the battle according to the Liber Pontificalis: Pope Gregory II had sent Odo "three blessed sponges/baskets of bread" in 720, which the Duke kept until just before the engagement.
 He distributed small portions of these to be eaten by his troops at Toulouse, and after the battle, it was reported that no one who had eaten the bread had been killed or wounded.

 Aftermath

-After the defeat some Umayyad officials and soldiers managed to escape, among them Abdul Rahman Al Ghafiqi.
+After the defeat, some Umayyad officials and soldiers managed to escape, among them Abdul Rahman Al Ghafiqi.
 The clash indefinitely halted the Umayyad expansion northwards.
-Al-Andalus was at the time re-organising into a new post-Gothic order.
+Al-Andalus was at the time reorganising into a new post-Gothic order.
 The Umayyads kept the military initiative raiding several times the south of Gaul, and avoided new serious campaigns into the north-west.

-Odo was hailed as champion of Christianity by the Pope in Rome, and was presented with gifts.
+Odo was hailed as champion of Christianity by the Pope in Rome and was presented with gifts.
 Charles steered clear of the political and military developments in the south of Gaul until 732.

 Some authors have called the fateful engagement the Balat Al Shuhada of Toulouse; others attach that name exclusively to the Battle of Poitiers (Tours).
-According to Meadows, it would be still remembered in memorials by Al-Andalus Muslims for the following 450 years, as opposed to the Battle of Poitiers, held as a battle smaller in scale.
+According to Meadows, it would still be remembered in memorials by Al-Andalus Muslims for the following 450 years, as opposed to the Battle of Poitiers, held as a battle smaller in scale.